utdk/utdk_profile/README.md

 git clones.

 # Development Setup
+0. Run `sh setup.sh`
-1. In the root directory, run `composer install`.
+1. Run `composer install`.
 This will retrieve all packages needed for the distribution.
 The Drupal docroot will be copied into the /web directory (and you will need to point your server to this directory).
 2. `cp web/sites/example.settings.local.php web/sites/default/settings.local.php`